gauravrajkagwaniya/finance_house_task/README.md

 Make sure you have the following installed:

-- Flutter (preferably the latest stable version)
+- Flutter 3.24 (preferably the latest stable version)
 - Dart SDK (bundled with Flutter)
-- Android Studio / Xcode / Visual Studio Code (for your preferred IDE)
+- Android Studio ladybug / Xcode / Visual Studio Code (for your preferred IDE)

 ### Steps to Setup the Project